 Research integrity refers to the ethical conduct of researchers, complying with legal and professional rules and standards.
 Among others, the following regulations and decrees are strictly observed:

 • Decreto-Lei 80/2018 (revision of Decreto-Lei nr.
 97/95); Clinical Research Ethics Committees

 • General Data Protection Regulation (GDPR – EU)

 • Código Ético de Conduta Académica da UPorto

 • i3S Authorship Guidelines

-One of the most important documents in the field of research integrity is The European Code of Conduct for Research Integrity (EcoC) published by ALLEA, which is the the object of reflection and discussion in the training sessions and promoted as an essential guideline for research practice at i3S.
+One of the most important documents in the field of research integrity is The European Code of Conduct for Research Integrity (EcoC) published by ALLEA, which is the object of reflection and discussion in the training sessions and promoted as an essential guide for research practice at i3S.